SiFli SDK RF Test Guide

 No HCI response after bt_cm uart_dut

-After uart_ipc_path_change, the controller receives no commands
+The controller receives no commands after uart_ipc_path_change

 Close the device and unbind rx_indicate before switching